tilt-dev/tilt.build/docs/tutorial/2-tilt-up.md

  * Deploy a modified K8s object or Helm chart (e.g. `kubectl apply -f` or `helm install`)

 Tilt knows which files correspond to a given resource and update action.
 It won't re-build a container just because you changed a Pod label, or re-compile your backend when you’ve only edited some JSX.

+> 🔥️ When you `tilt up`, if your services are already running and haven't changed, Tilt won't unnecessarily re-deploy them!

 ### Runtime Status
 Unfortunately, just because it builds does not mean it works.